FOyelude/Analysis-of-Power-Outage-over-the-Last-10-Years/README.md

 ### **Story**

 A decade-long review of NERC outage data reveals a clear pattern:
-**Weather/Natural Disasters (35.3%)** and **Vandalism/Physical Attacks (30.7%)** are the two leading causes of grid disruptions nationwide.
+**Weather/Natural Disasters (35.3%)** and **Vandalism/Physical Attacks (30.7%)** (see Fig 2) are the two leading causes of grid disruptions nationwide.
 Although weather remains the primary driver, the gap between the two threats is surprisingly narrow, making both **critical risks to grid stability**.

-Across many regions, weather overwhelmingly dominates — especially in **SERC**, where nearly **30%** of all outages stem from storms, heatwaves, and natural disasters. **TRE** and **WECC** follow closely, showing clear signs of climate vulnerability and aging infrastructure.
+Across many regions, weather overwhelmingly dominates — especially in **SERC**, where nearly **30%** (see fig 3) of all outages stem from storms, heatwaves, and natural disasters. **TRE** and **WECC** follow closely, showing clear signs of climate vulnerability and aging infrastructure.

-However, the emerging threat is physical security. **WECC alone accounts for 50% of all vandalism and physical attack incidents**, making it the epicenter of intentional grid disruption.
+However, the emerging threat is physical security. **WECC alone accounts for 50% of all vandalism and physical attack incidents** (see fig 4), making it the epicenter of intentional grid disruption.
 This trend highlights a growing national security challenge that requires immediate attention.

 Beyond these two major factors, **human error** has also sharply increased.
-Since 2018, outages caused by human mistakes have risen by **108%** — signaling operational weaknesses, training gaps, or understaffing within utility teams.
+Since 2018, outages caused by human mistakes have risen by **108%** (see fig 5) — signaling operational weaknesses, training gaps, or understaffing within utility teams.

 ---